aazard/JS-CMS/README.md

 - Made with two (2) ".js" files, "imp.js" (The "CMS") & "script.js" (The "Menu Engine").
 - Only "script.js" needs to "live" online (by uploaded with site's files, to host).
 ### Plans
-- Add code to "imp.js", so it automatically the "post array" of "updates script.js", making the process more seemless
+- Add code to "imp.js", so it automatically updates the "post array" of the "script.js" file, making the process more seemless
 ## Why?
 Well...
 Have you ever had a host that didnt support PHP/databases (A POPULAR & TARGET example would be Neocities)?